underwhelmed-ape/monopoly_simulator/README.md

 Each square on the board was assigned a number, starting with 'Go' which was assigned 0.
 The player starts here at the beginning of each game.

+Notes:
+The probabilites are dependant on the game version and the subsequent rules that are applied.
+This version follows the UK edition, which has 16 Community Chest cards compard to the 17 of the Original.

+The space counted for the probabilities is the one the player finishes their go on.
+For example, if a Player lands on positon 7 (Chance) and is then instructed to move to postion 0 (Go), then it is the final position (0) that is counted and not the Chance space.
+This will affect the final probabilities.